Katie33333/mle-udacity/section2notes.md

 * `This is the 'Naive' bit of the theorem where it considers each feature to be independent of each other which may not always be the case and hence that can affect the final judgement.
 In short, Bayes Theorem calculates the probability of a certain event happening (in our case, a message being spam) based on the joint probabilistic distributions of certain other events (in our case, the appearance of certain words in a message).
 We will dive into the workings of Bayes Theorem later in the mission, but first, let us understand the data we are going to work with.`

+* **Bag of Words** - 1The basic idea of BoW is to take a piece of text and count the frequency of the words in that text.
+It is important to note that the BoW concept treats each word individually and the order in which the words occur does not matter. `

+**stop words**

+**tfidf**

+* `One of the major advantages that Naive Bayes has over other classification algorithms is its ability to handle an extremely large number of features.
+In our case, each word is treated as a feature and there are thousands of different words.
+Also, it performs well even with the presence of irrelevant features and is relatively unaffected by them.
+The other major advantage it has is its relative simplicity.
+Naive Bayes' works well right out of the box and tuning it's parameters is rarely ever necessary, except usually in cases where the distribution of the data is known.
+It rarely ever overfits the data.
+Another important advantage is that its model training and prediction times are very fast for the amount of data it can handle.
+All in all, Naive Bayes' really is a gem of an algorithm!`